jaramend/mentions-legales/readme.txt

  3. Click *Install Now* next to the *Mentions légales* plugin.
  4. Activate the plugin.

+== Frequently Asked Questions ==

+= Why this plugin is only in French ?

+This plugin is only in French because it generates legal mentions only for French  websites.

 == Changelog ==

 = 1.0.0 =